indodanazwide/rendezvous-app/README.md

 The purpose of this project is to create a comprehensive and user-friendly web application for **Rendezvous Restaurant**.
 Key features include:

-- Dynamic menu showcasing current offerings
+- Authentication system
-- Online reservation system with confirmation notifications
+- Reservation system
-- Event calendar with RSVP capabilities
+- Review system
-- Customer feedback form for reviews and ratings
+- Ordering system

 ## Technologies Used